Daniel Kickert

-Daniel Michael Kickert (born 29 May 1983) is an Australian professional basketball coach and former player who is an assistant coach for the Sydney Kings of the National Basketball League (NBL).
+Daniel Michael Kickert (born 29 May 1983) is an Australian professional basketball coach and former player who most recently served as an assistant coach for the Sydney Kings of the National Basketball League (NBL).
 He played professionally for 15 seasons throughout Europe and Australia, with his stints in the NBL including Melbourne United (2014–16), Brisbane Bullets (2016–18) and Sydney Kings (2018–21).
 In 2017, he became the first player in NBL history to join the exclusive 50–40–90 club, an achievement he replicated the following year.

 Kickert played college basketball for Saint Mary's, leaving in 2006 as the program's all-time scoring leader.
 He spent the next eight years playing in Europe, winning a Ukrainian SuperLeague championship in 2013 with BC Budivelnyk.
 He also played for Australia at the 2017 FIBA Asia Cup and 2018 Commonwealth Games.
 He retired from basketball in June 2021.

 Early life and career

-Kickert was born and raised in Melbourne.
-He attended Aquinas College and played basketball for E Bees Junior Basketball Club and Waverley Basketball Club.
-He also represented Knox and Nunawading across U12s to U18s, including playing for Nunawading in the South East Australian Basketball League (SEABL) in 2000.
-In 2001, he moved to Canberra on a scholarship with the Australian Institute of Sport (AIS).
-He played for the AIS SEABL team in 2001 and 2002, where in his second year, he averaged 18 points and seven rebounds in 30 minutes per game while being named to the All-SEABL Eastern Conference team.
+Kickert was born in Melbourne, Victoria, where he attended Aquinas College.
+In 2000, he played five games for the Nunawading Spectres in the South East Australian Basketball League (SEABL).

+In 2001, Kickert moved to Canberra on a scholarship with the Australian Institute of Sport (AIS).
+He played for the AIS men's team in the SEABL in 2001 and 2002, where in his second year, he averaged 18 points and seven rebounds in 30 minutes per game while being named to the All-SEABL Eastern Conference team.